 Key Features

-• Impact: Decreases cash or other current assets and liabilities.
+- Impact: Decreases cash and decreases liabilities.

 Examples of Loan Repayment

-• A business repays $10,000 of a $50,000 loan, reducing the balance to $40,000.
+- A business repays $10,000 of a $50,000 loan, reducing outstanding debt to $40,000.

-• A company makes monthly repayments of $5,000, including $4,500 toward the principal and $500 as interest.
+- A company makes monthly payments consisting of $4,500 toward principal and $500 in interest.

 Advantages of Loan Repayment

-4. Accounting Treatment of Each Transaction
+4. Expanded Accounting Treatment

-Transaction Account Affected Impact on Financial Statements
+| Transaction | Accounts Affected | Impact on Financial Statements |

 5. Practical Examples